Supporting National Human Rights Institutions

 Supporting the establishment of national human rights institutions

 We provide advice and assistance to governments and parliaments so that new NHRIs can comply with the Paris Principles.

 Delivering professional development training

-We offers a broad range of training programs that help strengthen the capacity of our members to do their important work.
+We offer a broad range of training programs that help strengthen the capacity of our members to do their vital work.